 I love hanging toys in the playpen.
 They encourage Daisy to stand up, and to pull them off.
 This helps her strength and she has mastered removing most toys now!

 Maracas / Bells – I don’t leave unsupervised with these but we play with them together when she is in the playpen.
 Most of the playing consists of me dancing around with the bells and maracas – she finds this hilarious!
 These are super cheap but you’ll have to wait a few weeks for delivery, at least.

 Stacking cups – These are great for helping with coordination.
 Daisy isn’t good with stacking cups yet but she has great fun with them anyway!

 Bead maze – This reminds me of the doctors!
 This is probably not a good thing.
 Regardless Daisy absolutely loved this when she opened it on Christmas Day (a slightly different one).
 She can move the beads along the maze and really enjoys playing with it.
 Also, she can roll it along the floor and have lots of fun with it.

 Flip / Textured books – These are ideal for entertaining little ones on the cheap.
 You can take this out in the pram toy so it has a dual purpose.

 The main thing is being together, cuddling your baby and stimulating their brain.
-While bright coloured plastic toys help with this they really aren’t necessary.
+While bright coloured toys can help with this they aren’t essential.
 If you’re struggling financially your child doesn’t care if their toys are new or not.
 Also – I’m a big fan of making money online as I work for myself full-time.
 You can earn some extra cash by joining some of my favourite websites for making money online.